 Is This Recipe Really Healthy?

-As I’ve grown older and wiser, I’ve become more health-conscious so I try to strike a balance with my ingredients when I can.
+I always try to strike a balance with my ingredients when I can.
 When there’s loads of cheese in a recipe like this one, I try to offset that with a very healthy ingredient.
 Trust me, this cauliflower is the real superhero here.
 Let me tell you why.